formesean/CES-Tracker/README.md

 To ensure the proper functioning of the CES-Tracker program, you need to install the required libraries.
 Follow the steps below to install the library using IntelliJ IDEA.

-### Library Installation
+### Dependency Installation

 1. Open IntelliJ IDEA.

 2. Click on "File" in the menu, then select "Project Structure."

-3. In the Project Structure window, navigate to "Project" on the left sidebar.
+3. In the Project Structure window, navigate to "Modules" on the left sidebar.

-4. Select the project SDK.
-Ensure that you are using a compatible JDK version.

-5. Go to the "Libraries" tab.
+4. Select "Dependencies".

-6. Click on the "+" icon to add a new library.
+5. Click on the "+" icon and select"JARs or Directories".

-7. Choose "Java" from the dropdown menu.

-8. Navigate to the "lib" folder in the project directory.

-9. Select the required library (assuming it's a JAR file) and click "OK."
+6. Select all the JAR files inside the lib folder.

+7. Click "OK" to confirm the addition.

-10. Click "Apply" and then "OK" to confirm the changes.
+8. Click "Apply" and then "OK" to confirm the changes.

+9. Click Setup SDK and select your SDK to fix errors.

 # Happy Hacking!